This working group works to ensure all citizens can benefit from the benefits of new technologies

 documenting digital inclusion projects including case studies

-Aarhus Amaroussion Amiens Metropole Angers Loire Metropole Antwerp Barcelona Belfast Berlin Birmingham Bologna Bonn Bordeaux Bratislava Bristol Cardiff Copenhagen Dortmund Dresden Edinburgh Eindhoven ENEDIS EUROCITIES Brussels Office Genoa Ghent Glasgow Gothenburg Grenoble Alpes Metropole Helsinki IBM Istanbul Karlstad Kortrijk Kungsbacka Leeds London Lyon Madrid Manchester Metropole Europeenne de Lille Milan Nantes Newcastle-Gateshead Odessa Ostend Reykjavik Riga Rijeka Rome Rotterdam Sipoo Stockholm Stuttgart Sunderland Tallinn Tampere The Hague Timisoara Turin Turku Uppsala Utrecht Venice Vienna Vilnius Zagreb
+Aarhus Amaroussion Amiens Metropole Angers Loire Metropole Antwerp Barcelona Belfast Berlin Birmingham Bologna Bonn Bordeaux Bratislava Bristol Cardiff Cluj-Napoca Copenhagen Dortmund Dresden Edinburgh Eindhoven ENEDIS EUROCITIES Brussels Office Genoa Ghent Glasgow Gothenburg Grenoble Alpes Metropole Helsinki IBM Istanbul Karlstad Kortrijk Kungsbacka Leeds Liverpool London Lyon Madrid Metropole Europeenne de Lille Milan Newcastle-Gateshead Odessa Ostend Reykjavik Riga Rijeka Rotterdam Sipoo Stockholm Stuttgart Sunderland Tallinn Tampere The Hague Timisoara Turin Turku Uppsala Utrecht Venice Vienna Vilnius Zagreb